alhajee/ckan/doc/maintaining/data-viewer.rst

 Other view plugins
 ------------------

-There are many more view plugins developed by the CKAN community, which are hosted on separate repositories.
+There are many more view plugins developed by the FMLD community, which are hosted on separate repositories.
 Some examples include:

 * `React Data explorer`_: A modern data explorer, maintained by Datopian.